MaterializeInc/datagen/README.md

 - You can specify what values are generated using the expansive [FakerJS API](https://fakerjs.dev/api/) to craft data that more faithfully imitates your use case.
 This allows you to more easily apply business logic downstream.
 - This is a relatively simple CLI tool compared to other Kafka data generators that require Kafka Connect.
 - When using the `avro` output format, datagen connects to Schema Registry.
 This allows you to take advantage of the [benefits](https://www.confluent.io/blog/schema-registry-kafka-stream-processing-yes-virginia-you-really-need-one/) of using Schema Registry.
 - Often when you generate random data, your downstream join results won't make sense because it's unlikely a randomly generated field in one dataset will match a randomly generated field in another.
 With this datagen tool, you can specify relationships between your datasets so that related columns will match up, resulting in meaningful joins downstream.
-Jump to the [end-to-end tutorial](./end-to-end.md) later in this document for a full example.
+Jump to the [end-to-end ecommerce tutorial](./examples/ecommerce.md) for a full example.

 > :construction: Specifying relationships between datasets currently requires using JSON for the input schema.